solidpayorg/gitmark/README.md

 ## Getting started

 Gitmark supports any block chains that have an argument for being provably fair.
 Gitmark does not support projects that are premines, instamines, ICOs, have developer taxes or provably unfair consensus such as proof of stake.
-As gitmark was designed for grounding reputation trees in the bitmark block chain, that is the first chain to be supported, it is also an inexpensive testing ground to get started
+As gitmark was designed for grounding reputation trees in the bitmark block chain, that is the first chain to be supported, it is also an inexpensive testing ground to get started.
+We also are supporters of the bitcoin project, however, that may be better suited to high value projects, as the software matures

 The first prerequisite is to obtain an unspent transaction on a block chain.
 Recommended value to get started, experimentally, is 1 BTM.
 After that you send that value to an address for which you have the keypair.
 That becomes your genesis unspent transaction.